joshbegley/nyt-latest/README.md

 `In a striking display of dissent, thousands gathered in Moscow to bid farewell to the Russian opposition leader on Friday.`\
 https://nytimes.com/2024/03/01/world/europe/russia-aleksei-navalny-funeral-photos.html?searchResultPosition=4

-**Bill to Boost Nuclear Power Receives Overwhelming Support in the House**\
+**Support for Nuclear Power Grows in Congress**\
-`It’s the latest sign that nuclear power, a once-contentious source of energy, is now attracting broad political support in Washington.`\
+`A big bipartisan vote in the House is the latest sign that nuclear power, a once-contentious source of energy, is now attracting broad political support in Washington.`\
 https://nytimes.com/2024/03/01/climate/nuclear-power-legislation-congress.html?searchResultPosition=5

 **Unemployment Casts a Shadow Over California’s Economy**\